bouvens/parallel1d/README.md

   // may be typed array like Int32Array and Uint8ClampedArray, usual array by default
   ArrayConstructor: Array,
 })

+// get numberOfWorkers
+console.log(workers.threads)
 ```
+Get the `numberOfWorkers` set in options or by default from a `threads` property.

 ### Terminating
 If you need to stop all workers immediately, just call: